 Careers in Counselling

-If you are looking into counselling as an occupation you can get lots of handy information by visiting the National Careers website.
-You will be able to learn about the usual working hours for a counsellor, the talents needed to be a good counsellor, the professional bodies associated with counselling, the normal salary of a counsellor, the currently available counselling courses, the qualifications required to be a counsellor, the best way to enter into a counselling career and the everyday tasks of a counsellor.
+If you are looking at counselling as an occupation you can get a lot of useful information on the government backed National Careers website.
+You will be able to learn about the average salary of a counsellor, the talents required to be a counsellor, the best ways to start a counselling career, the usual working hours for a counsellor, the professional bodies associated with counselling, the day-to-day tasks of a counsellor, the qualifications required to be a counsellor and the counselling courses that are available right now.